markdoc/docs/pages/docs/getting-started.md

 # {% $markdoc.frontmatter.title %}

-Follow the instructions below to install Markdoc.
-If you're looking for the fastest way to get started, check out [using Next.js with Markdoc](/docs/nextjs).
+Follow the instructions below to install Markdoc in your app.
+Or check out our [integration guide](/docs/nextjs) to quickly build a documentation site.

 ## Install Markdoc